wuzengfu/virtual_queue_backend/README.md

     ```

 34. If you followed the setup instructions, you should have installed the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) plugin.
-35. Create a new folder `test` and inside create another folder `http`.
+35. Create a new folder `tests` and inside create another folder `http`.
 Inside the `http` folder, create a new file `enqueue-dequeue.test.http` with the following lines:

     ```http
     @host = http://localhost:3000